nextcode-health/packer-config/README.md

 1. Begin by installing Packer (see instructions on website)
 2. Clone this repository
-3. Select the image that you want to build and change into the corresponding sub-directory of this repository
+3. Select the image that you want to build and run `packer build <template_name>.json`
-4. Run `packer build template.json`

 It's that simple :-)